 Most of the fiber is insoluble, about 94% and 6% is soluble and both have different effects on the body.

-There's no doubt that beans increase faecal output and also appear to stimulate colonic bacteria to throw off chemicals, called short chain fatty acids, that help lower cholesterol, blood pressure and possibly inhibit colon cancer.
+There's no doubt that beans increase the size of the stools and also appear to stimulate colonic bacteria to produce chemicals, called short chain fatty acids, that help lower cholesterol, blood pressure and possibly inhibit colon cancer.

 These fatty acids come from fermentation of food, notably soluble fiber, in the colon and are being intensively scrutinized for their cancer-blocking potential.